IBM2015/data/README.md

 * SIS describes a disease with no immunity against re-infection, to indicate that the passage of individuals is from the susceptible class to the infective class and then back to the susceptible class.

-* Other possibilities include SEIR and SEIS models, with an exposed period between being infected and becoming infective, and SIRS models, with temporary immunity on recovery from infection.
+* Other possibilities include SEIR, SEIRS and SEIS models, with an exposed period between being infected and becoming infective, and SIRS models, with temporary immunity on recovery from infection.
+Plus models with maternal acquired immunity and forced seasonality.